LiskArchive/lips/proposals/lip-define_new_transaction_schema.md

 ## Abstract

 This LIP defines a new schema to be used to serialize transactions.
-The main change is to make module and command identifiers to be of type bytes.
+The main change is to replace module and command identifiers by the corresponding names, which are of type string.
 This LIP also updates the terminology used for transaction and transaction properties.

 ## Copyright